gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-3d-lighting-point.md

       // orient the normals and pass to the fragment shader v_normal = mat3(u_worldInverseTranspose) * a_normal;

-    +  // compute the world position of the surfoace
+    +  // compute the world position of the surface
     +  vec3 surfaceWorldPosition = (u_world * a_position).xyz;
     +
     +  // compute the vector of the surface to the light